 Migraines are the next most common headaches.
 Migraine headache symptoms may vary but include one-sided head pain often accompanied by nausea.
 Some people with migraine may also experience light-headedness and visual disturbances.
 Migraine headache treatment works best when used at the first sign of an oncoming migraine as soon as symptoms begin.
 Studies conclude that successful treatment of constipation can improve tension headaches and migraine headache symptoms.
 However, they could not recognize whether constipation contributes to headaches or whether constipation and headache are symptoms of the same underlying cause.
 Often both migraine and constipation occur as a result of not having an adequate amount of fluids or following a balanced diet.

-Normally, people have bowel movements at regular intervals, and stools pass out easily without any discomfort.
-The normal frequency of bowel movements varies from person to person, and research studies suggest that about 95% of adults have a pattern that ranges from three times a day to three time a week.
-Whereas, in the case of constipation, bowel movements either are less likely than expected or the stool is dry, hard, and difficult to pass.
-In most cases, constipation is not associated with a digestive disorder or other illness.
-The problem is more commonly occurred due to diet, lifestyle habits, and medications that harden the stool or interfere with the bowel movements and the ability to pass stools comfortably.
-Here are some common triggers hat triggers constipation in adults:
+Normally, people have bowel movements regularly, and stools pass out easily without discomfort.
+The normal frequency of bowel movements varies from person to person, and research studies suggest that about 95% of adults have a pattern ranging from three times a day to three times a week.
+Whereas, in the case of constipation, bowel movements either are less likely than expected, or the stool is dry, hard, and difficult to pass.
+Why does constipation cause headaches?
+In most cases, constipation headache is not associated with a digestive disorder or other illness.
+The problem is more commonly due to diet, lifestyle habits, and medications that harden the stool or interfere with bowel movements and the ability to pass stools comfortably.
+Here are some common triggers that trigger both headaches and constipation in adults: